ptarmiganlabs/butler-docs/content/en/docs/getting started/upgrade/_index.md

 Usually there are also various bug fixes included.

 Most new features need to be configured somehow, meaning that medium upgrades usually require modification to the config files.
-By far the most common is that it's the main config file that needs to be modified, but a new scheduler related feature could for example mean that the scheduler config file must be modified too.
+The most common change by far is that it's the main config file that needs to be modified, but a new scheduler related feature could for example mean that the scheduler config file must be modified too.

 The changes needed to the config files are usually additive in nature, i.e. some settings must be added to the config file, but the existing settings and general structure of the file remain the same.